asymmetric/maubot.nix/README.md

     flake's output `packages.${builtins.currentSystem}.maubot`.
 If you
     want to develop Maubot plugins and need the `maubot` Python module for IDE support, use
-    `packages.${builtins.currentSystem}.maubot-lib` or run
+    `packages.${builtins.currentSystem}.maubot-lib`.
+You can also use
-    `nix develop` in this flake's root.
-You can also use this flake's output `overlays.default`, in that case you should use `python3Packages.maubot` instead of `maubot-lib`.
+    this flake's output `overlays.default`, in that case you should use `python3Packages.maubot` instead of `maubot-lib`.